chat2desk/android-sdk-demo/README.md

 # Chat2Desk SDK Demo

-This demo demonstrates chat integration using the Chat2Desk Android SDK.
-The application supports chat operations with Chat2Desk service.
+This application demonstrates chat integration using the Chat2Desk Android SDK, allowing users to perform various chat operations with Chat2Desk service

 ## Features
-The application is able to:
+The application supports the following features:
-- send message
+- Sending message
-- send message with attachment
+- Sending message with attachment
-- receive an incoming message
+- Receiving incoming message
-- fetch message history from Chat2Desk
+- Fetching message history from Chat2Desk
-- send client data to the Chat2Desk
+- Sending client data to the Chat2Desk
-- receive an operator info
+- Receiving operator info
-- save the message history and allows you to add messages when there is no connection, followed by sending
+- Saving message history and allowing users to add messages when there is no connection, followed by sending once a connection is re-established

 ## Getting started

-To get start you'll need the account on Chat2Desk and channel with Online Widget.
+To get started, you'll need an account on Chat2Desk and channel with Online Chat.

-1. Get the parameters from widget settings:
+1. Retrieve the parameters from the widget settings:
 - widget token
 - server urls
 2. Create the `apikey.properties` file on `app` folder with next content: